Balanced softmax cross-entropy for incremental learning with and without memory: Proposed method

 In practice, it appears that 1.0 may not be the optimal value for $\alpha$ when only considering the average incremental accuracy of the model.
 However, it is difficult to determine beforehand a satisfying value for $\alpha$ without performing several trials with different values.
 Therefore, to further improve the accuracy of the Balanced Softmax Cross-Entropy for Incremental Learning, we propose a new training procedure, named Meta Balanced Softmax Cross-Entropy (Meta BalancedS-CE), in order to slightly adjust the weighting coefficient $\alpha$ of the Balanced Softmax during the training as described by Algorithm~\ref{alg:metaBalancedSoftmax}.

 Instead of using the same fixed weighting coefficient $\alpha$ during the complete training procedure, we propose to jointly learn $\alpha$ during the training of the deep neural network.
-To achieve this, we propose a meta-learning algorithm which estimates at each optimization step the optimal value of $\alpha$ using a balanced validation set $B_t$.
-At the beginning of each incremental step, the unbalanced training set $\mathcal{X}_t\cup \mathcal{X}_M$ composed of the samples from the new classes and the samples of old classes stored in the memory are split into a training set $D_t$ and a validation set $B_t$.
-Unlike $D_t$ which is a large unbalanced dataset, $B_t$ is a smaller set containing the same number of samples for every classes.
+To achieve this, we propose a meta-learning algorithm that estimates at each optimization step the optimal value of $\alpha$ using a balanced validation set $B_t$.
+At the beginning of each incremental step, the unbalanced training set $\mathcal{X}_t\cup \mathcal{X}_M$ composed of the samples from the new classes and the samples of old classes stored in the memory is split into a training set $D_t$ and a validation set $B_t$.
+Unlike $D_t$ which is a large unbalanced dataset, $B_t$ is a smaller set containing the same number of samples for every class.

 At each optimization step, a temporary model $\theta^*$ is created by training the current model $\theta$ on the incoming batch of data $(X,Y)$ from $D_t$ using the balanced loss which is the sum of the Balanced Softmax Cross-Entropy loss and secondary losses (such as the distillation loss).
 By using a batch $(\bar{X}, \bar{Y})$ from the balanced validation set $B_t$, the value of $\alpha$ is then updated using the gradient of the standard Softmax Cross-Entropy loss of $(Z(\theta^*, \bar{X}), \bar{Y})$ with respect to $\alpha$.
-Finally we update the current model $\theta$ on the batch $(X,Y)$ previously sampled from $D_t$ using the balanced loss with the newly learned value of $\alpha$.
+Finally, we update the current model $\theta$ on the batch $(X,Y)$ previously sampled from $D_t$ using the balanced loss with the newly learned value of $\alpha$.

-Unlike the Balanced Softmax Cross-Entropy which does not modify the computational cost of the training procedure compared to the Standard Softmax Cross-Entropy, the Meta Balanced Softmax Cross-Entropy has an impact on the training procedure.
-The method requires to compute gradients through the optimization process.
-One of the main drawbacks is a large increase of the memory requirement which may make it more difficult to combine the method with some existing methods for incremental learning.
+Unlike the Balanced Softmax Cross-Entropy which does not change the computational cost of the training procedure compared to the Standard Softmax Cross-Entropy, the Meta Balanced Softmax Cross-Entropy has an impact on the training procedure.
+The method requires the computation of gradients through the optimization process.
+One of the main drawbacks is a large increase in the memory requirement which may make it more difficult to combine this method with some existing methods for incremental learning.